News Bites: South Jersey Week in ReviewLast Edited:

 The third week of July has been full of rich and uplifting stories, including Cumberland County College and the Lenni-Lenape tribe both striving for statewide recognition, as well as Salem farmers donating to Habitat for Humanity.

-Click on the headlines to read the full stories (and to see the related SNJ Today News video) or just peruse the list below so you can catch up on the week's news in southern New Jersey.
+Click on the headlines below to read the full stories (and to see related SNJ Today News video).
+Or, just peruse the list below to catch up on the week's news in South Jersey.

 SNJ Today is a Southern New Jersey news and information source that is dedicated to providing current stories related specifically to South Jersey.

 Do you have community news or events?
 Email firstname.lastname@example.org, text SNJNews to 313131, or call 856.825.NEWS (6397).